Code Guidelines

 It has to be explicitly stated, if, for instance, argument checking is part of the interface.
 These types of checks are not considered to be tests in this context.

 Each test should have an error message, in order to minimize the time in order to understand an error.
+This is especially important, if the test is run during the execution of the program by an external user.

 The code should be formatted in such a way that the required space is minimized and the readability and navigability of the text is maximized.
 Empty lines are omitted, if indentation is enough to easily separate code blocks.

 Trailing special symbols like commas in lists are preferred to leading symbols, as this is the most common way.
-Thereby, generally speaking, the overall structure of the source code is visible on the left side, whereas the meaning of the structure is located at the right side.
+Thereby, generally speaking, the overall structure of the source code is visible on the left side, whereas the meaning of the structure is located on the right side.

 Maximize the replaceability of external dependencies.
 Minimize dependency on concrete versions of the dependencies.
 Prefer own interfaces and avoid accessing external things.
 Use dependency injection via static methods as this supports most paradigms and implementations.
 This also supports dependency injection of general objects like lists nicely.